hvag/blog/terraform.md

 ## Infrastructure as Code
 If only all infrastructure could be code.
 Sure, it eventually has to run on something, but having your infrastructure just be a manifestation, an instantiation of your idea or ideal; isn't that interesting?

 Interestingly enough, once you start down this path, you will eventually hit an inflection point at which it will be simplier to decipher infrastructure by examing the code vs. clicking through a console.
 As with everything, just takes a bit of practice.
+Yep, we're talking 'bout practice!

 ## VPC